James Gurley: Later years

 In 1978 Gurley started a band with his son Hongo on drums, featuring then girlfriend "Red" Robin Reed on rhythm guitar/lead vocals and Jim Holt ("Jerome") on lead psychedelic rock saxophone and vocals.
 As he did in later incarnations of Big Brother and the Holding Company, James added his distinctive bass lines and vocals; he also engineered and mixed the band's recordings.
 The band became Red Robin and the Worms, a psychedelic-edged early new wave, punk and reggae-flavored group, playing all originals.
 Later Dennis Franklin joined as lead guitar, contributing new songs and singing some lead vocals.
 Dennis later left to pursue a solo career.
-After auditioning guitarists, Mitch McKendry aka Mitch Master was asked to join and take over lead guitar.
+After auditioning guitarists, Mitch McKendry Mitch Master was asked to join and take over lead guitar.

 Big Brother and the Holding Company again reunited in 1987 with original members Gurley, Sam Andrew, Peter Albin, and Dave Getz.

 In May 1997, Gurley switched to a solo career.
 His first CD entitled Saint James – Pipe Dreams included two members of the Worms, Mitch McKendry and Hongo Gurley.
 St James – Pipe Dreams was released in January 2000.

 After finding a long-forgotten live 4-track recording of Janis Joplin playing acoustic guitar and singing in a Bay Area venue, Gurley laboriously added drums, bass and whatever other instrumentation he deemed the songs needed and released it as a CD This is Janis Joplin.
 Shortly afterwards, he was contacted by someone speaking for Joplin's estate and told to desist.

 Gurley, with fellow members of Big Brother, played at the induction ceremony for Joplin at the Rock and Roll Hall of Fame in 1995.
 He reunited with the band in the Bay Area at a concert for Chet Helms.

 Gurley recorded and appeared with new age drummer and percussionist Muruga Booker for many years.
 They recorded the album Big Huge in October 2009, two months prior to Gurley's death.

 Gurley died on December 20, 2009, from a heart attack at his home in Palm Desert, California, two days before his 70th birthday.
 His wife, Margaret, survived him, as did his two sons, Django and Hongo.